Skip to main content

 24. Pack a bathing suit on the first day

-Try the slides and other popular venues on embarkation day, just make sure to bring your bathing suit onboard.
+If you want to try the slides and other popular venues on embarkation day, make sure to bring your bathing suit onboard.

 25. Pack important must-haves in your carry-on luggage

-Luggage delivery can be a couple of hours, so you don't want to be in a situation where you need something critical in a bag that hasn't arrived at your cabin yet.
+Make sure your carry-on has any other necessities like medications, glasses, and other valuables.
+Luggage delivery can take a couple of hours, so you don't want to be in a situation where you need something critical in a bag that hasn't arrived at your cabin yet.

 Image